Martin Gramatica

 Martin Gramatica (mar-TEEN grə-MAH-tih-kə; born 27 November 1975) is an Argentine-American former American football player who was a kicker in the National Football League (NFL) for the Tampa Bay Buccaneers, Indianapolis Colts, Dallas Cowboys, and New Orleans Saints.
 He played college football for the Kansas State Wildcats, winning the Lou Groza Award and twice earning All-American honors.
 He was selected by the Buccaneers in the third round of the 1999 NFL draft.

-Gramatica is currently the head coach of the Tampa Bay Strikers in the National Indoor Soccer League (NISL).
+After retiring from football, Gramatica became head coach of soccer teams, having coached the Tampa Bay Strikers in the National Indoor Soccer League (NISL), where he stayed until the league merged with Major League Indoor Soccer in 2024.

 Early life

 Gramatica was born in Buenos Aires, Argentina.
 At the age of nine, he moved with his family to the United States.
 The family settled in LaBelle, Florida, east of Fort Myers.
 He was only interested in playing soccer at LaBelle High School, but his kicking precision attracted the attention of the football coach of the school.
 He invited Gramatica to try out as the team's kicker.

 Gramatica started to play American football during his senior year.
 He tallied 8-of-10 field goals, 22 extra points, and hit 38 of 49 kickoffs out of the end zone for touchbacks.
 His longest field goal was 52 yards.